tjheffner/jekyll-portfolio/_posts/2015-09-29-why-pattern-lab.md

 * Parallel development with "back-end"
 * Roadmap for back-end development

 All of those are important, but those last two are truly invaluable.
 Many current workflows have a division between front and back-end devs.
 Front end development can't truly begin until the complex backend structure is built and generating the html that needs to be stylized.
-Prototyping turns that division into a true partnership-- front-end developers can quickly generate simple HTML representations with real CSS.
+Prototyping turns that division into a true partnership-- front-end developers can quickly generate simple HTML representations with real assets (CSS, JS, Icons, etc).
 While the back-end is being constructed, there are visible guidelines for what structures are needed and which classes need applied where.
-By following those guides, the CSS from the prototype is the exact same as the CSS for the actual production site.
+By following those guides, the CSS (and other assets) from the prototype are the exact same as the assets for the actual production site.

 With all of that in mind, let's talk about Pattern Lab.

 ## Prototyping with Pattern Lab

-Pattern Lab is [in my opinion] the ideal tool for front-end web development in 2015.
-It's really a collection of tools, including a living style guide, a component library, a viewport resizer for easy testing among a variety of screen sizes, annotations, and an auto refresh tool.
+Pattern Lab is, in my opinion, the ideal tool for front-end web development in 2015.
+It's really a collection of tools, including: a living style guide, a component library, a viewport resizer for easy testing among a variety of screen sizes, annotations, and an auto refresh tool.
 All of which combine to streamline front-end development.

 * Implements Atomic Design at a code level
 * Produces HTML and assets like CSS and JS